APPLY FOR SLC

 • Provide a copy of your current driver’s license (a copy can be made at the C).

-• Return all forms to Margaret.
+• Return all forms to Teresa LaCour (tlacour@smucatholic.org).

 3. All SLC members must be cleared through the Diocesan Safe Environment clearance process.
+Please read and follow the instructions linked here.
+Please select your primary location as SMU Campus Ministry (Dallas) and position as Volunteer.

 On this form, you will need to list 3 references and their contact information—please include their email address.
 You may want to reach out to your references and let them know they may be receiving a request via email from the Diocese of Dallas so that they do not think it is spam.